PHYSICAL EDUCATION LEADERSHIP FACULTY

 At Mayfield we intend for Physical Education to promote, and educate, a healthier lifestyle by making our children more active through our core and enrichment curriculum offer.
 We see this subject as a prime opportunity to develop social and mental well-being becoming more resilient to the highs and lows sport can bring and to see how physical education can foster ambitions and aspirations in our children for when they 'grow up'.
 To do so we aim to offer a well planned, balanced PE curriculum that is supported by a constant enrichment offer which emcompasses lunchtime, targeted, additional, ring-fenced time and extra-curricular opportunities that generate greater participation from more of our children and impact upon them socially and physically.
 PE can help to make us 'Fit to Learn' and fit for the challenges ahead in life and is an achievement we will enable and value.

 We are an extremely busy and new team.
-Since the appointment of our new headteacher, the brief has been clear to up the participation and profile of physical education across school for all staff and pupils.
-Precise planned use of our Sports Premium is now enabling an enlarged team to have the capacity to train, plan, lead and monitor this work as it emerges alongside our new Mayfield curriculum.
+Since the appointment of Mr Denton as headteacher, the brief has been clear to up the participation and profile of physical education across school for all staff and pupils.
+More precise planned use of our Sports Premium is now enabling an enlarged team to have the capacity to train, plan, lead and monitor this work as it emerges alongside our new Mayfield curriculum.
 This work is captured by the four agreed goals below:

 * generate an extensive range of intra-school competition within our wider curriculum;